GreenLemonProtocol/ink/README.md

 ## Overview

-The Green Lemon protocol is an anonymous NFT solution based on zero-knowledge proof and dual-key stealth address protocol: users deposit coins to relayer contract and then anonymously send mint, transfer, and other ERC721 functions to that contract via relayer service.
+The Green Lemon protocol is an anonymous NFT platform based on zero-knowledge proof and dual-key stealth address protocol: users deposit coins to relayer contract and then anonymously send mint, transfer, and other ERC721 functions to that contract via relayer service.
+Anyone can deploy their own anonymous NFT and share the same relayer service contract.

 ### Protocol Description